perfect apps enriched with latest

 The application of IoMT has found some initial takers, but has a lot of widespread potential areas where the technology can be applied constructively.
 Some of them are discussed in this piece:

 It is a good sign that the number of IoMT devices is rapidly increasing with each passing day.
+More and more people are using the healthcare applications such as on-demand medical diagnosis app that is helping in making the treatment process of the patient easier.
 As a result, the cost of sensor technology is gradually decreasing, and Near Field Communication and Radio Frequency Identification technologies can be found in all the smartphones now.
 These technologies can be incorporated with the IT systems to monitor and gather data.
 Internet accessibility is increasing even in remote areas and all these things have contributed immensely to the growth of IoMT ecosystem.

 A research on the forecasted business of IoMT was conducted by Deloitte, which projected that by 2022, the market size of IoMT devices would be in excess of 150 billion U.S. dollars.